Rpsingh2609/Sahyogini-Volunteer-Management-System/README.md

 ### Contributors
 - **AMAN CHOURASIA**
-- **RAJAN PRATAP SINGH**
+- **ANURAG PRAJAPATI**

 ## License
 This project is licensed under the **MIT License**.

 ## Contact
-For any issues or contributions, feel free to raise an issue or contact me at [anuragprajapati02005@gmail.com].
+For any issues or contributions, feel free to raise an issue or contact me at [rajanpratapsingh517@gmail.com].